nargesalavi/quantized-gnn-nas/README.md

 # quantized-gnn-nas (GraQNAS)

 This work is on quantization for GNN-based NAS.
-Actively under development by @nargesalavi and MohamadAli Seyed Mahmoud
+Actively under development by @[nargesalavi](https://github.com/nargesalavi). and MohamadAli Seyed Mahmoud

 GraQNAS is developed for researchers and developers to conduct quantization on neural architecture search for graph datasets and tasks easily and quickly.